-A team of qualified professionals, who identifies growth stocks for the investors, manages a growth fund.
-The buying and selling decisions pertaining to the stocks are also left in the expert hands of the managers.
+A team of qualified professionals, who identify growth stocks for the investors, manages a growth fund.
+The buying and selling decisions of the stocks belie in the expert hands of the fund managers.
 Hence, it leaves your role to be limited to that of a passive investor.

 g.
 Diversified portfolio

 Having a mix of growth stocks in a mutual fund helps with diversification.
 Therefore, it reduces the overall risk of investing in volatile stocks to a certain extent.